-For Most Patients There Is Less Discomfort than Expected
+How painful is facelift recovery?
+Most Patients Experience Less Discomfort than Expected

-Most of my patients are pleasantly surprised by the relatively low level of discomfort after facial rejuvenation surgery.
+Most of my patients are pleasantly surprised by the relatively low level of discomfort after facelift surgery.
 I often prescribe a combination of valium to relax the muscles and a mild narcotic pain pill to reduce discomfort to help with the first few days after surgery.
 For patients who wish to avoid all narcotic pain pills, we can prescribe alternatives.
-Many patients make the transition to tylenol within one or two days of surgery and are able to dispense with with stronger pain medicine entirely.
+Many patients make the transition to Tylenol within one or two days of surgery and are able to dispense with stronger pain medicine entirely.
 A few require the pain pills several days longer.